-For security reasons, we highly recommend using this method from the server side rather than from your web client.
+Data written from the server side is considered more reliable.
+For this reason, we recommend using this method from the server-side rather than from your web client.
 Pass the relevant data to your server and call accounts.setAccountInfo from your server.

+When you are not using the UI Builder to customize Screen-Sets and are manually calling the current method, you need to make sure that the relevant schema fields can be written to.
 By default, all the data fields in the Accounts Storage have a serverOnly write access, which means that only signed requests coming from server are allowed to write into these fields.
-This is defined in the default storage schema.
-If you wish to use this method from the client side, you will need to change the schema prior to using this method.
+You can view the access defined for your fields by calling accounts.getSchema.
+If you wish to use this method from the client side, you will need to ensure the relevant fields can be written to, prior to using this method.
 Change the write access of all the fields you wish to set from the client side to clientModify using the accounts.setSchema API method.
 Otherwise you will receive the "Schema validation failed" error (errorCode 400020) in the method response.

 The following table lists the available parameters:

 ||addLoginEmails||string||A comma-separated list of emails that should be added to the user's login identifiers list, and can be used for login purposes.|

 A reference to a callback function.
 Gigya calls the specified function along with the results of the API method when the API method completes.

 The callback function should be defined with the following signature: functionName(Response).

 The "Response Object Data Members" table below provides specification of the data that is passed to the callback function.

 A string of maximum 100 characters length.
 The CID sets categories for transactions that can be used later for filtering reports generated by Gigya in the "Context ID" combo box.
 The CID allows you to associate the report information with your own internal data.
 For example, to identify a specific widget or page on your site/application.
 You should not define more than 100 different context IDs.